elliot-100/pygameTDS/README.md

 - Different levels - There should be multiple levels.
 Currently assigned to: [Condasoft]

-- Multiple characters - There should be multiple chaacters each with their own specialization.
+- Multiple characters - There should be multiple characters each with their own specialization.
 Currently assigned to: [Condasoft]

 - Power-ups - There should be different types of powerups which will occasionally appear on screen.
 Currently assigned to: [Condasoft]

-- Global Unlocks - There should be global unlocks, These unclocks are applied across multiple characters and will persist after a game has finished.
+- Global Unlocks - There should be global unlocks, These unlocks are applied across multiple characters and will persist after a game has finished.
 Currently assigned to: [Condasoft]

-- Leaaderboard - There should be a leaderboard so the player can keep track of their previous runs and give them something to work towards in their future runs.
+- Leaderboard - There should be a leaderboard so the player can keep track of their previous runs and give them something to work towards in their future runs.
 Currently assigned to: [Condasoft]

-- Animations - There are very basic animations right now it the future the game should be fully animated to improve the overall experience.
+- Animations - There are very basic animations right now in the future the game should be fully animated to improve the overall experience.
 Currently assigned to: [Condasoft]